JaroslavHavrda/MBTI_SW_DEV/index.md

 try to interpret or categorize what you see, just gets you the information.
 And since the function is extroverted, it does not control the focus and just gices you everything.

 You use *introverted sensing* when we use memories of what we saw or lived through.
 Introverted sensing will compare an situation with situation that you lived before, find a closest match and give you answers, that were valid last time.
-If you are inb a new situation, your introverted sensing may try to fabricate answers for you based on your believes
+If you are in a new situation, your introverted sensing may try to fabricate answers for you based on your believes

 ## Feeling